Want to enjoy more time outdoors? Grow these 17 best mosquito repelling plants in your home and garden!

 Botanical name: Pelargonium citrosum

 The foliage of Citronella geraniums releases a pleasing aroma, detested by flies and mosquitoes.
-According to a study, one hybrid geranium’s gene was replaced with citronella producing species.
-It repelled mosquitoes till 10-square feet area, proving that it is one of the best Mosquito Repelling Plants.
+According to a study, one hybrid geranium’s gene was replaced with citronella-producing species.
+It repelled mosquitoes around a 10-square feet area, proving that it is one of the best Mosquito Repelling Plants.

 Tip To Use: You can crumple its leaves and apply its paste/oil on the body parts.